TypeRocket/docs/v5/admin-pages.md

 $add_seat->setParent($seat_index);
 ```

-*Note: By default, child pages will inherit the parent pages permission or capability settings unless the child has a capability set.*
+! **Note**: By default, child pages will inherit the parent pages permission or capability settings unless the child has a capability set.

 ## Add Child Page